Pallet: Wood

-Flush pallet

 Flush pallets are pallets with deck boards that are flush with the stringers and stringer boards along the ends and sides of the pallet.

-Perimeter base pallet

-All stringer and some block pallets have "unidirectional bases," i.e. bottom boards oriented in one direction.
+All stringer and some block pallets have "unidirectional bases", i.e. bottom boards oriented in one direction.
 While automated handling equipment can be designed for this, often it can operate faster and more effectively if the bottom edges of a pallet have bottom boards oriented in both directions.
 For example, it may not need to turn a pallet to rack it, and operation is less sensitive to pallet orientation.

-Quality improvements

 The least expensive way to improve a pallet is usually to specify better nails.
 With non-wood pallets, a controlled coefficient of friction is often helpful to prevent the pallet from slipping from forks and racks.
 Stiffer pallets are more durable, and are handled more easily by automated equipment.
 If a pallet does not need to be lifted from all four sides, two-way pallets with unnotched stringers may be used, with the additional benefits of added rigidity and strength.
 Specifying tolerances on flatness and water content may help the supplier meet target requirements.
 Inspection of pallets, whether in person or by a third-party (such as "SPEQ" inspected pallets) offer additional assurance of quality.

-Manufacture

 The main processes that are used to manufacture wooden pallets: